 - 1 Click Start, then select Control Panel.
-If you do not see the Phone and Modem Options icon, click Switch to Classic View. - 2 Click/double-click the Phone and Modem Options icon, then click the Modems tab.

-- 3 Select the modem you want to adjust, then click Properties. - 4 Click the Modem tab, then adjust the Speaker volume control. - 5 Exit Phone and Modem Options by clicking OK twice.
+If you do not see the Phone and Modem Options icon, click Switch to Classic View. - 2 Click/double-click the Phone and Modem Options icon, then click the Modems tab. - 3 Select the modem you want to adjust, then click Properties. - 4 Click the Modem tab, then adjust the Speaker volume control. - 5 Exit Phone and Modem Options by clicking OK twice.

-To turn down the modem volume in Windows 98:
+P To turn down the modem volume in Windows Me and Windows 98:

-- 1 Click Start, then select Settings, then Control Panel. - 2 Double-click the Modems icon.
+- 1 Click Start, then select Settings, then Control Panel.
+If you do not see the Modems icon, click view all control panel options. - 2 Double-click the Modems icon.
 The Modems Properties dialog box appears. - 3 Click the General tab, select your modem, then click Properties. - 4 Adjust the Speaker volume control. - 5 Click OK.